 Sexual assault in the first degree, which includes rape, is defined as any non-consensual sexual penetration, which can include sexual intercourse, digital penetration, oral sex, sodomy, or any other sexual activity involving penetration.

 A person can be charged with first-degree sexual assault in cases where the victim was sleeping, incapacitated by drugs or alcohol, or too young to legally give consent during the sexual encounter.
-Forcible penetration, in which the sexual encounter occurred without consent and by force is a common reason for rape charges.
-All second-and first-degree sexual assault convictions require registration on the Sexual Offender Registry.
+Forcible penetration, in which the sexual encounter occurred without consent and by force is a common factual scenario associated with rape charges.
+All second-and first-degree sexual assault convictions require registration on the Sex Offender Registry.

 What Are the Penalties for Rape in Omaha?

-First-degree sexual assault is a Class II felony.
-It carries a potential prison sentence of between one and 50 years, with the possibility of a lifetime requirement to register as a sexual offender.
-A judge may give consideration during sentencing as to whether or not the victim sustained serious personal injury caused by the defendant, which could result in a longer sentence than if the victim was unharmed.
+First-degree sexual assault is a Class II felony, punishable by between one and 50 years in prison, with the possibility of a lifetime requirement to register as a sex offender.
+A judge may give consideration at sentencing to whether the defendant caused the victim serious personal injury.

-Second convictions for sexual assault in the first degree are subject to a mandatory minimum sentence of 25 years in prison under sentencing guidelines.
+A second conviction for sexual assault in the first degree is subject to a mandatory minimum sentence of 25 years in prison.
 When rape occurs in conjunction with other crimes, additional charges may be added to the sexual assault charge.
 It’s common for prosecutors in Omaha to file false imprisonment charges alongside first-degree sexual assault charges.

 Are There Other Charges that Can Stem from an Allegation of Rape?

 Rape allegations often involve accusations that the defendant knowingly restrained or abducted his or her accuser during the rape.
-False imprisonment in the first degree is a Class IIIA felony that could add up to an additional three years to a prison sentence if convicted, as well as a possible $10,000 fine.
-False imprisonment in the second degree may be used when the defendant is accused of knowingly restraining a victim without the proper legal authority to do so.
-This charge is a Class I misdemeanor, and carries a lesser sentence of up to one year in prison and a $1,000 fine.
+False imprisonment in the first degree is a Class IIIA felony that could add up to three additional years of imprisonment, as well as a potential $10,000 fine.
+False imprisonment in the second degree may be charged when the defendant is accused of knowingly restraining the victim without the proper legal authority to do so.
+This charge is a Class I misdemeanor, carrying a sentence of up to one year in prison and a $1,000 fine.

-In some cases, a person accused of rape could also face kidnapping charges if the prosecutor alleges that the defendant abducted the victim and restrained them for the purpose of seeking a ransom, to terrorize them, or to commit a felony, such as rape.
-Kidnapping is a Class IA felony, with an additional possible term up to life in prison if convicted.
+In some cases, an individual accused of rape could also face kidnapping charges if the prosecutor alleges that the defendant abducted the victim and restrained them for the purpose of seeking a ransom, to terrorize them, or to commit a felony, such as rape.
+Kidnapping is a Class IA felony, with an additional possible penalty of up to life in prison if convicted.

-When the kidnapped individual is voluntarily released without suffering serious bodily injuries, the kidnapping charges may be reduced to a Class II felony with a prison term between one and 50 years.
+If the allegations include that the kidnapped victim was voluntarily released without suffering serious bodily injury, a kidnapping charge may be reduced to a Class II felony, punishable by between one and 50 years.

 What is Statutory Rape?